Acceptance: agreement to the terms of an offer.

 Americans with Disabilities Act of 1990: a civil rights law that protects the rights of individuals with disabilities to equal opportunity and access to employment, public services, and public accommodations and services operated by public and private entities.
 The Act prohibits discrimination and ensures equal opportunity and access for persons with disabilities.

 Automatic vehicle location (AVL): technology that tracks the current geographic location of fleet vehicles.
 AVL technology is used to assist in dispatching, maintaining schedules, and reporting vehicle activities.
 It can be used to see where each of the vehicles are throughout a service area.

-Bus driver: a person who safely navigates the bus, collects fares, helps passengers (including those with disabilities), answers questions, performs vehicle inspections, maintains route schedules and trip logs, communicates with dispatchers and traffic controllers, and troubleshoots incidents and emergencies.
+Bus driver or operator: a person who safely operates and navigates the bus, collects fares, helps passengers (including those with disabilities), answers questions, performs vehicle inspections, maintains route schedules and trip logs, communicates with dispatchers and traffic controllers, and troubleshoots incidents and emergencies.

-Bus operations manager: a manager that supervises drivers, dispatchers and other staff, oversees the operation of agency transportation services, manages agency budget, manages staff hiring, retention and discipline, and implements policies.
+Bus operations manager: a manager that supervises drivers, dispatchers and other staff, oversees the operation of operations budget, manages operations staff hiring, retention and discipline, and implements policies.
 In smaller systems, the operations manager may also be responsible for managing the transit agency budget.

 Capital assets: in the context of transit asset management, refers to vehicles, other equipment, and facilities.